JiriSlof/KnowledgeBase/MS Windows Desktop.md

 - Flexible Virtualization Benefit
   > Rights to install software on Authorized Outsourcers’ servers.
 - Ongoing access to new Long-Term Servicing Channel builds.

+> [!NOTE]
+> *Windows 11 Pro and Windows Enterprise LTSC 2021 licenses do not include Software Assurance.*

 ## Downgrade Rights